pedrofs/cakephp-api-flash/README.md

 ```

-It will simply an array to the `flash` key in the response body:
+It will simply add an array to the `flash` key in the response body:
 ```php
 [
 	'flash' => [